TheHaymaker/DataLoom/README.md

 # Protobuf IR Project

-This project translates and generates protobuf interfaces into both TypeScript modules and Ruby gems (for now - more target outputs to come)
+## Overview
+This project is a part of the Protobuf IR project.
+It focuses on generating TypeScript modules, Ruby gems, and SQL schemas from protobuf interfaces.
+The project is designed to provide a comprehensive solution for working with protobuf interfaces in various programming languages and databases (with Snowflake DDL, fivetran, and Tableau support in mind).

 ## Prerequisites